 Police Find the Butcher of Bucharest

-Rimaru’s reign of terror came to an end when the police investigating the medical note were in the midst of a process of elimination for all of that doctor’s patients.
-Rimaru was not at his dorm room when police arrived, but they went in and searched the premises.
+Rimaru’s reign of terror came to an end when the police investigating the medical note were in the midst of a process of elimination for all of that particular doctor’s patients.
+Rimaru was not in his dorm room when police arrived, but they went in and searched the premises.
 During this search, Rimaru returned with his arsenal of weapons inside a bag.
 Forensic investigation matched the hair at the crime scene to Ion’s.
 Hence, they had an open and shut case.

 Crimes of a Madman

 Police charged Rimaru with 23 violent crimes.
 The worst of these included: